Sahithi-630/Ecommerce-Follow-Along/README.md

   # **Milestone 22: Created backend for address and attached with frontend**
   *Created backend endpoint for handling address.
   *Added backend endpoint with frontend.

+  # **Milestone 23: Worked on address in frontend and backend**
+  * Created placeholder button in cart page and added navigation to select address.
+  * Created select address page and provided option to select one address.
+  * Created backend endpoint to sent all address to user.